loynin/indecision-react-app/readme.md

 ### 1. Project Description:
 -----------------------

-This web app allow user to add task options that he or she could not decision which one will the user will do.
+This web app allow user to add task options that he or she could not decide which one will the user going to do.
 The job of the Indecision App is to randomly pick one task from the list and display it to the user.

 ### 2. App Functionalities:
 -----------------------------

-- Add tasks to the list
+- Add or remove tasks to the list
 - Remove all task from the list
 - Randomly pick the task for the user.

 ### 3. How to Run the Project:
 --------------------------
 Requirement: